Endurance develops strength of character in us~ Romans 5:4 NLT

 Court House

-While we were searching for the houses I'd lived in, we drove by the the original Post Office & Court House.
+While we were searching for the houses I'd lived in, we drove by the original Post Office & Court House.

 Post Office, Creston